2013 I-League 2nd Division

-The 2013 I-League 2nd Division is the sixth season of the league under its current title.
-The season will begin on 9 March 2013.
+The 2013 I-League 2nd Division was the sixth season of the league under its current title.
+The season began on 9 March 2013.
 The original 21 clubs who would participate in the 2nd Division were officially announced on 25 January 2013, however since then 5 more clubs were accepted into the league.
 As a result of the tournament, the winner and the runner-up, Rangdajied United and Mohammedan respectively, were promoted to 2013–14 I-League.